hellensoloviy/GitHubUsersSearcher/README.md

 > If you happen to have issue that nothing is loading and only error occurs - it means the limit of request for unathorized apps has been reached.
 Access token can be added in headers.
 See `Endpoint` protocol for headers.

+# What to look at

+This project is a try of REST API from Github.
+The network layer is build using Combine.

 # What can it do?